dacvm/UltrasoundBased2D3DBonePoseEstimation/README.md

 - `config/optconfig_oneSweep_intensityCov.json` for an intensity-only interactive run.
 - `config/optconfig_oneSweep_ICPLike.json` for an ICP-like point-cloud interactive run.
-- `config/optconfig_oneSweep_intensityICP.json` for the combined interactive run selected by the one-sweep script.
+- `config/optconfig_oneSweep_intensityICP.json` for a combined interactive run after selecting it in the one-sweep script.
 - `config/optconfig_hyperparamSweep_intensityCov.json` for the current unattended multi-parameter, multi-seed experiment.

 The file under `config/legacy/` records the former schemaVersion02 layout for historical